metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Ruleset.Compatibility.md

 ### [Import-WinModule](Import-WinModule.md)

-Import a compatibility module.
+Import a compatibility module

 ### [Initialize-WinSession](Initialize-WinSession.md)

-Initialize the connection to the compatibility session.
+Initialize the connection to the compatibility session

 ### [Invoke-WinCommand](Invoke-WinCommand.md)

-Invoke a ScriptBlock that runs in the compatibility runspace.
+Invoke a ScriptBlock that runs in the compatibility runspace